pinecoders/pine-utils/guides/code_style/README.md

 ### Function Names

-For function names, we recommend using a combination of Hungarian-style `f_` prefix with the usual CamelCase.
-The prefix allows disambiguation between user-defined and built-in functions.
+For function names, we recommend using a Hungarian-style `f_` prefix in combination with the usual CamelCase.
+The `f_` prefix guarantees disambiguation between user-defined and built-in functions.
 Example: `f_sinh`, `f_daysInMonth`.

 ### Function Parameter Names